2D Code Printing

 The rise of 2D codes in packaging

-Unlike traditional 1D barcodes, 2D codes such as GS1 Data Matrix and QR codes can store significantly more information in a compact format—enabling manufacturers to encode batch numbers, expiry dates, and even digital product passports.
+Unlike traditional 1D barcodes, two-dimensional codes such as GS1 Data Matrix and QR codes can store significantly more information in a compact format—enabling manufacturers to encode batch numbers, expiry dates, and even digital product passports.

 Read more about Sunrise 2027 and printing GS1 codes